Route 66 (TV series): Guest stars

 Beatrice Straight, Rip Torn, Jo Van Fleet, Jessica Walter, Jack Warden, Tuesday Weld, Jack Weston, James Whitmore, and Dick York.

 William Shatner and DeForest Kelley, both of whom went on to fame starring in the Star Trek TV series and films, also guest-starred, in separate episodes.
-Kelley was in "1800 Days to Justice", Shatner was in "Build Your Houses with Their Backs to the Sea."
+Kelley was in "1800 Days to Justice", Shatner was in "Build Your Houses with Their Backs to the Sea".

+In "What a Shining Young Man Was Our Gallant Lieutenant", Kent McCord (credited as Kent McWhirter) appears as a police officer, a precursor to his career-defining role as Jim Reed on Adam-12 in which Martin Milner starred as Pete Malloy.

 Two late third-season episodes, which aired one week apart, each featured a guest star in a bit part playing a character with a profession with which he would later become associated as the star of his own mega-hit television series.
 In "Shadows of an Afternoon", Michael Conrad was a uniformed policeman, years before he became famous as Police Sgt.
 Phil Esterhaus on Hill Street Blues.

 In "Soda Pop and Paper Flags", Alan Alda guest-starred as a surgeon, a precursor to his career-defining role as Dr. Benjamin Franklin "Hawkeye" Pierce on M*A*S*H. Also in the first-season episode, "The Strengthening Angels", which aired November 4, 1960, Hal Smith, who played town drunk Otis Campbell in The Andy Griffith Show, also played a drunk named Howard and was listed in the credits as "Drunk".

 A fourth-season episode, "Is It True There Are Poxies at the Bottom of Landfair Lake?", featured guest stars Geoffrey Horne and Collin Wilcox.
 In the episode's storyline, Wilcox's character pretended to marry Horne's, although it turned out to be a practical joke.
 A few years after appearing in this episode, Horne and Wilcox were married to each other in real life.